GooseFuse/gog/README.md

 # DB
-run `kubectl apply -f configmap.yaml` in the root of the project to add settings for db (each service uses this data) alternatively you can edit /src/main/resources/application.properties in each of the services you can use different DB with each service, or a load balancer
+run `kubectl apply -f configmap.yaml` in the root of the project to add settings for db (each service uses this data)

+Alternatively you can edit /src/main/resources/application.properties in each of the services

+You can use different DB with each service, or a load balancer
 # Starting in kubernetes
 run `mvn clean package -Dquarkus.kubernetes.deploy=true` in:
 - /customer-service